 (official seal) (State)

 Certificate Number

-Is sued under the provisions of the
+Iss sued under the provisions of the

-INTERNATIONAL CODE FO R THE SECURITY OF SHIPS AND OF PORT FACILITIES (ISPS CODE)
+INTERNATIONAL CODE FOR R THE SECURITY OF SHIPS AND OF PORT FACILITIES (ISPS CODE)

-Under the authority of the Gove rnment of
+Under the authority of the Gover

-(name of State)
+by (name of State)

-by

-rsons or organization authorized)
+sons or organization authorized)

 Name of ship :

-Distinctive number or letters
+Distinctive number or letters :

-Port of registry
+Port of registry .

 Type of ship

-Gross tonnage IMO Number
+Gross tonnage IMO Number :

-:any:
+ny:

 THIS IS TO CERTIFY:

-verified in accordance that the verification sl equipment of the ship n and any associated security equipment of the ship has been with section 19.1 of part A of the ISPS Code; howed that the security system and any associated security is in all respects satisfactory and that the ship complies with tents of chapter XI-2 of the Convention and part A of the ISPS
+and any associated security equipment of the ship has been with section 19.1 of part A of the ISPS Code;

+equipment of the ship i owed that the security system and any associated security s in all respects satisfactory and that the ship complies with ents of chapter XI-2 of the Convention and part A of the ISPS

-3 that the ship is provided d with an approved Ship Security Plan.
+3 that the ship is provided with an approved Ship Security Plan.

-Date of initial/renewal verificati on on which this certificate is based
+on on which this certificate is based

 This Certificate is valid until

-subject to verifications in accord lance with section 19.1.1 of part A of the ISPS Code.
+subject to verifications in accorda ance with section 19.1.1 of part A of the ISPS Code.

-Issued at(place of issue of the Cer tificate)
+Issued at(place of issue of the Cert ifficate)

 Date of issue

 (Signature of the duly authorized official issuing the Certificate)

-(Seal or ste amp of issuing authority, as appropriate)
+(Seal or sta mp of issuing authority, as appropriate)